mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 ### 1.3 Limitations {#limitations}

 The current scope of the module is focused around (re)populating knowledge bases as a whole in one single operation.
 Deleting, adding or updating individual knowledge base items is not yet supported.
-Furthermore, connections that require drivers other than JDBC are not supported by this module.

 ### 1.4 Prerequisites {#prerequisites}